 Stranded and bycaught individuals across 1,115 unique global population observations, spanning all oceans.

-The concentration at which 20% of assessed species are expected to be affected, derived from a field-based species sensitivity distribution.
+The concentration at which 20% of assessed species are expected to be affected — the intersection marked on the species sensitivity distribution at right.

-This study compiled the largest dataset on plastic ingestion in marine vertebrates to date, drawing from population-level ingestion prevalence data of macro- and microplastic debris from peer-reviewed literature and global databases.
-By delineating species ranges across eight major ocean basins, we estimated species-specific exposure to floating plastic debris and derived dose-response relationships linking ingestion prevalence to plastic concentration.
+We compiled field observations of plastic ingestion in 308 species of marine air-breathing vertebrates — marine mammals, seabirds, and sea turtles — drawing population-level ingestion prevalence for both macro- and microplastic debris from peer-reviewed literature and databases, including records from stranded and bycaught individuals across multiple global regions.
+Based on where each species has been observed, we estimated exposure to marine plastic debris by delineating species ranges across eight major ocean basins, then developed species-specific dose-response relationships linking ingestion prevalence to plastic concentration.

-Plastic ingestion is the most widespread and well-documented mechanism by which marine species are affected by plastic pollution, yet it has remained absent from Life Cycle Impact Assessment.
-This effect factor fills a critical gap by allowing plastic ingestion to be assessed alongside other stressors, such as ecotoxicity and climate change, within the same sustainability framework.
-Combined with the existing entanglement effect factor, it now enables comprehensive coverage of macroplastic physical impacts in LCA, directly supporting more credible environmental assessments of plastic products and policies.
+Plastic ingestion is one of the most widespread and well-documented mechanisms by which marine species are affected by plastic pollution, yet its physical effects have remained largely absent from Life Cycle Impact Assessment (LCIA).
+By omitting these effects, LCA overlooks one of the most pressing environmental stressors and can substantially underestimate the overall impacts of plastic products.
+This effect factor fills that gap by allowing plastic ingestion to be assessed alongside other stressors, such as ecotoxicity and climate change, within the same framework.

 Marhoon, A., Murphy, E. L., Høiberg, M. A., Borgelt, J., Dorber, M., & Verones, F. (2025).
 An effect factor for macro- and microplastic ingestion impacts on marine ecosystems for use in life cycle impact assessment.
 Marine Pollution Bulletin. https://doi.org/10.1016/j.marpolbul.2025.118968